About Connect Puerto Rico

 Connect Puerto Rico focuses on tracking and contextualizing, not producing original investigative reporting at this stage.
 The work centers on:

-The newsletter publishes monthly and prioritizes accuracy, transparency, and clarity over speed.
+The newsletter is published monthly and prioritizes accuracy, transparency, and clarity over speed.

 Who’s Behind Connect Puerto Rico